rojo-rbx/run-in-roblox/README.md

 run-in-roblox pipes output from inside Roblox Studio back to stdout/stderr, which enables traditional automation tools to work alongside Roblox.

-# Installation
+## Installation

-Use cargo to install the executable with the following command.
+run-in-roblox requires Rust 1.37 or newer.
+You can use it to install run-in-roblox with:

 ```
 cargo install run-in-roblox